n8n-io/n8n-docs/CONTRIBUTING.md

   - A text file named `n8n-nodes-base.<node-name>.md` describing the functionality of the relevant node.

 * **Credentials:** Create a document with the name of the node at `docs/integrations/builtin/credentials/` containing:
-  - A text file with the node name describing how to obtain credentials for the relevant node.
+  - A text file with the node name describing how to get credentials for the relevant node.

 A standard node doc includes the following parts:

 * Node description
   - Describe the purpose and function of the node.
 * Operations
-  - Enter the resources and operations exactly as they're named in the nodes.
+  - Enter the resources and operations as they're named in the nodes.

 In the credentials doc: